vsouza/awesome-ios/README.md

 * [PinpointKit](https://github.com/Lickability/PinpointKit) - Let your testers and users send feedback with annotated screenshots and logs using a simple gesture. :large_orange_diamond:
 * [FDStackView](https://github.com/forkingdog/FDStackView) - Use UIStackView directly in iOS6+
 * [Popover](https://github.com/corin8823/Popover) - Popover is a balloon library like Facebook app :large_orange_diamond:
+* [YangMingShan](https://github.com/yahoo/YangMingShan) - YangMingShan is a collection of iOS UI components that we created while building Yahoo apps.

 ##### Activity Indicator